timzwiebel/linux/config/git/README.md

 It also encourages good practices such as pulling often and splitting large changes into smaller more manageable pieces.

-Remember that you can specify the behavior of `git pull` in your `.gitconfig`.
+Remember that you can specify the default behavior of `git pull` in your `.gitconfig`.
 See the TIP callout in the
 [Pulling changes from the remote repository into the local repository](#pulling-changes-from-the-remote-repository-into-the-local-repository) section.